PowerShell/PowerShell/docs/community/working-group.md

    It's worth noting that Working Group members who repeatedly speak on behalf of the Working Group without consensus, they may be censured or removed from the team.
+1. The behavior of the Language Working Group is slightly modified from the work flow as show below.
+The behavior of that WG is described [here](#language-working-group-process).

 ### Working Groups reject the proposal